braindef/HackersCardgame6/README.md

 # HackersCardgame (v 0.6.0)
-#### Normal Tarot or other Card Games lacks Technology, Method and Algorithm Cards and has only Archetype cards, it are less Tarot Cards with power but more cards to teach & explain people one can do with technology today.
-You should not play any card of normal tarot or HackersCardgame.
-For example if you would play "The Tower" from the normal Tarot, you would probably win against the Crown, but you would also kill an innocent couple.
-This you would mean that you then are a murderer and responsible for the death of two innocent people.
-This would be logged in NSA/CIA DataRetention and you would be blackmailed with that murderer the rest of your live.
+## Normal Tarot or other Card Games lacks Technology, Method and Algorithm Cards and has only Archetype cards, it are less Tarot Cards with power but more cards to teach & explain people one can do with technology today.

+### You should not play any card of normal tarot or HackersCardgame.
+For example if you would play "The Tower" from a normal Tarot, you would probably win against the Crown, but you would also kill an innocent couple.
+This would mean that you then are a murderer and responsible for the death of two innocent people.

+### Today this would be logged in NSA/CIA DataRetention and of course also in other BigData Systems and you would then be blackmailed with that murderer the rest of your live.

 Since i'm permanently under electronical-/psychological warfare i can not check, if someone injected malware, for example 0-day exploits in the jpg's or inkscape exploits in the svg's.